Advanced Field Ornithology: Identification and Surveys by Sound and Recordings

 Topics for discussion and field practice will include: ethical considerations in recording bird sounds; digital recorders including smartphones, parabolas and digital video; the use of autonomous recording devices such as SWIFT; standard protocols for point counts (North American Breeding Bird Survey—BBS; BC Breeding Bird Atlas); and, the use of Audacity and Raven Lite 2.0 software to visualize songs and calls and to edit sound files into a format suitable for upload into eBird.

 After taking this course students will have several tools and strategies to improve their ability to identify birds by songs and calls.
 They also will have an appreciation of the complexity and limitations of several forms of acoustical surveys.

 Class size limited to 12 to allow for increased individual attention and coaching both in the field and during the laboratory sessions.

-Mon May 31, 7-9pm, classroom.
-All students need to attend this evening session in order to be field ready for Tuesday morning.
+Mon June 3, 7-9pm, Okanagan College.
+(All students need to attend this evening session in order to be field ready for Tuesday morning)